pwatson100/token-action-hud-alien/readme.md

 Pull requests are welcome.
 Please include a reason for the request or create an issue before starting one.

-# Acknowledgements

-Thank you to the Community Helpers on Foundry's Discord who provide tireless support for people seeking help with the HUD.

 # License

 This Foundry VTT module is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/) and this work is licensed under [Foundry Virtual Tabletop EULA - Limited License Agreement for module development](https://foundryvtt.com/article/license/).